my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-The last blocks request data structure
+The data structure for last blocks request
   The height of the first of the last blocks

 ```
 </td>